“South”, the new frontiers of adaptation in the “North”?

 3. specific organisational arrangements should be explored to foster this dialogue.

-This session will tackle the following questions:
+This session was tackle the following questions:

 • what are the previous experiences in terms of the South-North knowledge stream related to adaptation?